qiarhadempta/Post-Quantum-TLS-Research/README.md

 Classical cryptographic systems such as RSA are vulnerable to quantum attacks via Shor's algorithm.
 NIST has standardized post-quantum alternatives including ML-DSA (FIPS 204) and SLH-DSA (FIPS 205).
-However, integrating these algorithms into real protocols like TLS 1.3 introduces performance challenges — particularly under realistic, degraded network conditions.
+However, integrating these algorithms into real protocols like TLS 1.3 introduces performance challenges, particularly under realistic, degraded network conditions.

-This study fills a specific gap: prior work either tested PQC in ideal network environments (Delgado, 2026) or simulated certificate sizes using RSA-based chains rather than real PQC implementations (Kampanakis, 2024).
+This study fills a specific gap, which is prior work either tested PQC in ideal network environments (Delgado, 2026) or simulated certificate sizes using RSA-based chains rather than real PQC implementations (Kampanakis, 2024).
 This research uses actual ML-DSA and SLH-DSA certificates in live TLS 1.3 handshakes under emulated